veekaybee/veekaybee.github.io/_posts/2017-02-01-facebook-is-collecting-this.md

 # What should I think about when I use Facebook?

 What does this all mean?
 Essentially, it means that every single thing you do on Facebook, and if you're logged in, on other websites, is potentially tracked by Facebook, and saved on their servers.
+Even if Facebook is currently not doing some of the things I mentioned (capturing pre-posts, messing with the News Feed,) they're doing very similar work and there's no guarantee of privacy or not being used in an experiment.
 It also means if you're not active on Facebook, you could still be tracked.

 Every single like you gave a post, every friend you added, every place you checked in, every product category you clicked on, every photo, is saved to Facebook and aggregated.

 Aggregated how?
 Hard to say.
 Maybe as part of a social experiment.
 Maybe your information is being passed over to government agencies.
-Maybe individual employees at Facebook
+Maybe individual employees at Facebook that don't necessarily have the right permissions can access your page and see your employment history.
+Maybe that same employment history is being sent over to insurance companies.

 This includes all private groups, all closed groups, and all messages.
-There is no such thing as privacy on Facebook.
+And, as Facebook points out, There is no such thing as privacy on Facebook.

 Essentially, what this means is that you need to go into Facebook assuming every single thing you do will be made public, or could be used for advertising, or analyzed by a government agency.